New Visitors - Welcome To Saint Nicholas!

 All of our facilities are handicap accessible!

 One of the most important duties that we each have as worshipers is to do all that is in our power to see that a proper decorum and atmosphere is maintained so that all of the congregation is able to pray sincerely, peacefully and meaningfully.
 Upon entering the Church, at all times, but especially during services an individual should remember that he or she is in the House of God.
 Reverence and good manners are required so as not to disturb those who are already engaged in prayer, but, even more importantly, as an expression of sincere faith and awareness of the presence of the Lord.
-Should you require assistance during service, please contact one of the Parish Council members or one of the ushers.
+Should you require assistance during service, please contact one of the Parish Council members or one of the church ushers.

 Please contact the church office at firstname.lastname@example.org for suggestions regarding group visits.
 This may include a visit for educational purposes.
 Please let us know if you would like to meet with someone to ask questions about the Orthodox Faith.